Have you have ever thought of buying a pressure cooker, or wondered why you would need this small kitchen appliance?

 - Pressure regulator maintains the proper cooking pressure automatically.

-- Cover lock indicator shows when there is pressure inside the cooker and prevents the cover from being opened until pressure is safely reduced.
+- Cover lock indicator shows when pressure has been achieved, and prevents the cover from being opened until it is safe.

 - Helper handle for ease of handling.